CBenghi/IDS/Proposals/Xbim/Readme.md

 the format is arranged so that the specification writing process can be easily broken down between the various roles involved in AEC processes.

-- [ ] stakeholders will have the opportunity to define the requirements around project-specific model-breakdown criteria
+- [ ] business stakeholders will have the opportunity to define the requirements around project-specific model-breakdown criteria
 - [ ] workflow specialists will define the technical implementation

 ### Modular